AxdeKlerk/SLP/DEBUGGING.md

 I should not assume fields exist on a model without checking.
 If I’ve already written helper methods or properties like line_total, I should reuse them instead of duplicating logic.
 This keeps the code consistent and avoids errors like calling item.price when no such field exists.

+## CSS Layout Bug

+**Bug:**

+On screens between 576px and 767px, my event cards were not centered.
+The `.row` container was full width, but the `.standard-card` element stayed stuck to the left side.
+This only happened on small screens because the card had a `max-width` set, which prevented it from stretching to fill the column.
+Without centering rules, it always aligned left.

+**Fix:**

+I discovered that the `.standard-card` CSS had `max-width: 300px;` but no horizontal centering.
+The card was narrower than its parent column and defaulted to the left.
+I fixed this by adding `margin-left: auto;` and `margin-right: auto;` to the `.standard-card` CSS so that it stayed centered inside its column.

+**Lesson Learned:**

+When using `max-width` on a card inside a Bootstrap column, the card will not center itself automatically.
+Even if the column is full width, the child element needs `margin: auto` to align correctly.
+Always check custom CSS rules like `max-width` if a card or element looks offset at certain breakpoints.
+Although, it is quite basic syntax and something I should have known, going off into a panic about it when it is not working is not helpful, and most certainly a pause moment to step-back and think clearly without doubting myself.